canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 Suggested:

-- Digital Strategy alignment with Open Standards and Open Source Solutions
+- Digital Strategy alignment with Open Source Software and Open Standards
   - Use and contribute to Open Source Software
   - Work in the open